nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/transversal-how-tos/how-to-unit-test-studio-bundle.md

    ```

    {{#> callout type='warning' }}
-   It is recommended to not let your password in clear in a file, and you can encrypt it following the official [password encryption guide](https://maven.apache.org/guides/mini/guide-encryption.html).
+   It is recommended to not let your password in clear in a file, you can encrypt it following the official [password encryption guide](https://maven.apache.org/guides/mini/guide-encryption.html).
    {{/callout}}

 ## Adding Nuxeo Studio as Maven Repository

-1. Open `./pom.xml` file with your prefered editor
+1. Open `./pom.xml` file with your preferred editor
 1. Check if the following `repository` is present, if not add it:

    ```xml